kylpo/notes/Perfect-OS.md

 Well, screen off memo is probably not a good example of Ambient Mode.
 Instead it is a feature without needing to unlock, like camera.

 ![](https://github.com/kylpo/notes/blob/master/assets/note-8-memo.jpg?raw=true)

+[Justin Searls on Twitter: "1\.
+Think of important thing 2\.
+Pick up phone to take action 3\.
+See unrelated notification 4\.
+Forget important thing 5\.
+Be angry forever\."](https://twitter.com/searls/status/910531247205699586) would be prevented with an AOD note

 ## Inputs
 Everything input is first-class, and can accomplish most tasks.
 I.e. a keyboard shorcut should also be accomplished with a just a mouse, which should be accomplishable with just a touch/gesture.